evabanegacom/weatherapp/README.md

 This is a weather app that demonstrates using application processing interface (A.P.I) to get information to clients over the web

-The idea focuses on making the webpage easy to navigate and explore
+The idea focuses on easily getting information through API

 ## LIVE DEMO
  [Link to live demo](https://raw.githack.com/evabanegacom/weatherapp/feature/dist/index.html)